 - Decomposed Granite - Great for flagstone patios and trails

 - Grass/Vegetation - a pre-mixed aggregate/top soil infill is recommended.

 - Sand - strongly recommended for sub-base/foundation use only.

 What Size Gravel Should I Use?

 The general rule of thumb is that you don't want the size of your rock to exceed 1/3 of the height of the cell.
 For example, if you have a 6" cell height, no rock larger than 2" should be used.
 You want to use a crushed, angular rock with a mixture of fines to achieve good compaction and drainage.
 For the smaller sizes of 4" or less, we recommend a 3/8"-1" sized rock.

 Unlike a "washed" or "clean" stone, a crushed, "unwashed" aggregate will have a presence of fines, which help to fill in the void spaces between the rock pieces, resulting in a compacted, solid base.

 Can I Use What I Already Have?

 Of Course!
-In fact, it is highly encouraged to use local, onsite material if you have the right mixture.
+In fact, it is highly encouraged to use local, onsite material if you have the right material.
 A mix of medium and fines will give you greater compaction, so if you already have it on hand, simply scoop it up and place it right back inside the panels once installed.